-Geologically this region is much less explored than the traditional Copperbelt, but is ripe for discoveries.
-Indeed Zamare’s Dongwe licence is located around 45 km south of the old Kalengwa Copper Mine.
+The Dongwe region is much less explored than the traditional Copperbelt and is ripe for discoveries.
+Zamare’s project is located 45 km south of the old Kalengwa Copper Mine.
 The mine, which closed in 1982 after 12 years of operation, is believed to have been one of the highest-grade copper mines in Zambia.
-Kalengwa was reported to have commenced mining of a high-grade supergene core reported to have yielded an average grade of 27% Cu.
+Kalengwa was reported to have mined a high-grade supergene core that yielded an average grade of 27% Cu.
 This core comprised around 20% of the ore body.
 The ore was so high grade that it was trucked unprocessed to Kitwe for direct smelting.
 Total production of 1.9 Mt of 9.44% Cu and 50 g/t Ag was reported from the open pit resulting in circa 15,000 tonnes of copper production per annum for the 12 years of production.

 The Kitumba project 230 km south-east of Dongwe is another example of IOCG copper mineralisation style.
-Similarities to Kalengwa include host rock age, regional scale faulting and the same granitic intrusions source rocks.
+Similarities to Kalengwa include host rock age, regional scale faulting and the same granites.